 - In Armenia, an even number of people must be seated at the table before the traditional Christmas meal can begin.
 If the number is odd, the oldest person is taken outside and stoned to death by the local children.

-In the Democratic Republic of the Congo, many people believe in the existence of a mythical figure called the Child Thumper.
-The Child Thumper is a savage and evil humanoid that looks almost exactly like the typical Santa Claus figure: a fat white man in a red suit with white trim.
-Every Christmas, illegal immigrants entering Europe from the DRC perpetrate savage and often fatal attacks on people dressed as Santa, believing them to be the real life Child Thumper.
+- In the Democratic Republic of the Congo, many people believe in the existence of a mythical figure called the Child Thumper.
+The Child Thumper is a savage and evil humanoid that looks almost exactly like the typical Santa Claus figure: a fat man in a red suit with white trim.
+Every Christmas, illegal immigrants entering Europe from the Democratic Republic of the Congo perpetrate savage and often fatal attacks on people dressed as Santa, believing them to be the real-life Child Thumper.

 - Santa’s little helpers are generally considered to be Christmas elves.
 However, they are probably based upon Swedish Knob Goblins.
 Knob Goblins are famous for making toys and deflowering virgins while they sleep.

-- In 1377, King Richard II of England hosted the largest Christmas feast in recorded history, attended by 72 members of the Royal Family, 106 members of the upper nobility, one court jester and 8 buxom handmaidens.
-The total amount consumed included 28 oxen, 300 sheep, 40 deer, 89 pigs, 567 doves, 422 rabbits, 343 robins, 5 turduckens, 3 bears, and one Belgian peasant.
+- In 1377, King Richard II of England hosted the largest Christmas feast in recorded history, attended by 72 members of the Royal Family, 322 members of the upper nobility, one court jester and 12 buxom handmaidens.
+The total amount consumed included 28 oxen, 100 sheep, 11 deer, 8 pigs, 567 baby doves, 422 rabbits, 343 robins, 5 turduckens, 3 bears, and one Belgian peasant.